Lang Ping

 "Jenny" Lang Ping (郎平 (Láng Píng); born 10 December 1960) is a Chinese former volleyball player and coach.
-She is the former head coach of China's women's national volleyball team and United States women's national volleyball team.
+She is the former head coach of the Chinese women's national volleyball team and U.S. women's national volleyball team.
 As a player, Lang won the most valuable player award in women's volleyball at the 1984 Olympics.

-In 2002, Lang became an inductee of the Volleyball Hall of Fame in Holyoke, Massachusetts.
+In 2002, Lang became an inductee of the International Volleyball Hall of Fame in Holyoke, Massachusetts.
 She coached the U.S. women's national team to a silver medal at the 2008 Beijing Olympics in her home country.
 Lang later coached the gold medal-winning Chinese women's national team at the 2016 Rio Olympics, becoming the first person in volleyball history, male or female, to have won Olympic gold both as a player and as a coach.

 Lang is the main character in the 2020 biographical film Leap, in which she is played by actress Gong Li.